 \subsubsection{Matterport3D}

-Matterport3D dataset \cite{mat3d} is a large-scale indoor real-world 360 dataset, captured by Matterport’s Pro 3D camera in 90 furnished houses (scenes) .
-The dataset provides a total of 10,800 RGB-D panorama images, where we find the RGB-D signals near the polar region are missing.
-The data were divided into 71 scenes for training, and 19 scenes for testing.
+Matterport3D dataset \cite{mat3d} is an indoor real-world 360 dataset, which was captured by Matterport's Pro 3D camera in 90 furnished houses (scenes).
+The dataset provides 10,800 RGB-D panorama images, and the RGB-D signals near the polar region are missing.
+The data were divided into 71 scenes for training and 19 scenes for testing.